ediarum/ediarum.WEB/API.md

 ### 6.1 GET-Parameters

 - `q` the query string to be searched for
 - optional `kwic-width` parameter defines the range of characters showed the kwic (key word in context) results.
+If set to `0` no detailed search-results are shown, which increases the performance.
 - optional `limit` defines how many objects for searching are retrieved, see above [List of objects](#2-list-of-objects-or-relations).
 - optional `type` the type of query.
 Possible values are:
   - `regex` for a query using regular expressions